jbshryne/ostara-frontend/README.md

 - Django
 - Django REST Framework
-- Neon JWT
+- PostgreSQL

 ## Unfinished Business

 - Home page needs hero image and content.

-- The transparent images over the Blog post header are test images.
-I need to put in real ones, and designate either a random image associator for new posts, or let you choose and put an field on the Blog model.
+- The transparent images over the Blog post headers are test images.
+I need to put in real ones, and designate either a random image associator for new posts, or let you choose and put that field on the Post model.

-- The last thing I did was start to add & integrate Tags to group blog posts by topic.
+- The last thing I did was begin to add & integrate Tags to group blog posts by topic.
 I was able to add the Tag model to the backend, and the frontend currently displays the tags for each post.
 I would like to add the ability to click on a Tag and see all the posts that have that Tag, as well as add & edit tags for each post (for admins).